Advancing U.S. Social Justice through Human Rights: 15th Anniversary Celebration of the BHRH Lawyers' Network

 The Law of Armed Conflict & Drug Policy Debate

-The Human Rights Institute, The Center for Human Rights and Drug Policy and Righstlink invite you to an evening debate in which experts in international humanitarian law (IHL) will debate the law of armed conflict and its application to drug related violence.
+The Human Rights Institute, The Center for Human Rights and Drug Policy and Righstlink invite you to an evening debate in which experts in international humanitarian law (IHL) will debate the law of armed conflict and its application to drug-related violence.
 The debate will begin with a brief overview of IHL.
-Speakers will address such questions as When does drug-related violence fulfil the traditional criteria for the applicability of the law of armed conflict?
+Speakers will address such questions as to When does drug-related violence fulfill the traditional criteria for the applicability of the law of armed conflict?
 Is a political objective of an armed group a condition for the applicability of the law of armed conflict?
-Can drug lords/traffickers be subject of targeted killings?
+Can drug lords/traffickers be subject to targeted killings?
 What are the implications of a "conduct of hostilities" against and by drug lords/traffickers for civilians?
 Can crop eradication be subject to the laws of armed conflict?
 Speakers will contextualize their remarks with regional problems.
 The event is open to all.
 A reception will follow the discussion in Case Lounge.
-Please rsvp to firstname.lastname@example.org
+Please rsvp to [email protected]

 Speakers: Marco Sassoli, Director, Department of International law and International Organization, University of Geneva Noam Lubell, School of Law, University of Essex